valence-corp/sprite/docs/_tutorials/4_transactions.md

 }
 ```

-There is an SQL `command` issued within the scope of the transaction callback.
-Remember that [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations are transactional in ArcadeDB, so we pass the transaction to it as the third argument.
+There is an SQL `crud` operation issued within the scope of the transaction callback.
 This tells the database that we intend to group this operation within the transaction scope.
+Remember that [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations are transactional in ArcadeDB.
+Really, the `crud` method is just a safety wrapper around the `command` method so TypeScript will error if a transaction is not supplied as a third argument.

 The transaction executes the callback passed to it, and then automatically commits the transaction.
 This tells the database that the transaction is closed, and it can execute all operations as a unit of work.

 Note that the `record` is logged to the console prior to the `transaction` closing.
-ArcadeDB will send the preliminary record immediately, but won't add it to the database until the transaction is committed.
+ArcadeDB will send the preliminary record immediately, but won't really add it to the database until the transaction is committed.

 #### Manual Transactions